Course - Industrial Ecology, Project - TEP5100

 Course content

 The industrial ecology project is a research-oriented project course at the Industrial Ecology Programme.
-You will apply systems analysis to address environmental issues from a technical, economic and societal perspective.
-The course involves use of one or several of the following system analysis methods: life-cycle assessment, input-output analysis, systems engineering, material flow analysis, cost-benefit analysis, risk analysis or related techniques.
-It addresses technical systems, product-service systems, or production-consumption systems such as households or organizations.
+You will apply systems analysis of environmental issues for production-consumption systems on technical, organizational or spatial scale.
+The research involves one or several analysis methods from the field of industrial ecology, such as life-cycle assessment, input-output analysis, systems engineering, material flow analysis, cost-benefit analysis, risk analysis, geographical information systems, or related techniques.
 The project may be conducted in connection with a company or institution, or with ongoing research activity.

 Learning outcome

-- Theory and methods of industrial ecology and environmental systems analysis related to the selected topic.
+- Theoretical and methodological foundations of industrial ecology and environmental systems analysis.

-- Present and discuss, in writing and oral form, own work in the context of industrial ecology and sustainability transition.
+- Present and discuss their work, both orally and in writing, within the context of industrial ecology and sustainability transitions.

 Learning methods and activities